alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 of course PLT (Procedure Linkage Table) could not be used here.

-i added one simple libc ([rtos/libc](https://github.com/tw-embedded/baize-board/tree/master/rtos/libc)) for threadx to solve this issue.
+I added one simple libc ([rtos/libc](https://github.com/tw-embedded/baize-board/tree/master/rtos/libc)) for threadx to solve this issue.

 disable the standard libraries and startup files.